richelbilderbeek/bevy_tdd_book/docs/chapters/hello_world.md

 The code coverage of a software project is the percentage of code that has been used at least once by tests.
-Code coverage correlates with code quality `[Horgan et al., 1994]` `[Del Frate et al., 1995]`.
-Some communities have a mandatory 100% code coverage to pass a code peer-review by committees such as, for example, rOpenSci `[Ram, 2013]`.
+Code coverage correlates with code quality `[Horgan et al., 1994]` `[Del Frate et al., 1995]` and some communities have a mandatory 100% code coverage to pass a code peer-review `[Hart et al., 2013][Ram, 2013]`.

-When doing TDD well, reaching a 100% code coverage happens almost automatically, as you'll see throughout this book.
+When doing TDD well, reaching a high code coverage happens almost automatically, as tests are written before any new functionality, hence that new functionality is nearly guaranteed to be tested.

 However, one needs to decide upon **what** to test for code coverage.
+Already in this simple project, we have two functions:
-This project now has two functions: `main` and `create_app`.
+`main` and `create_app`.
+Will we measure code coverage in both?

 The `create_app` function is a good candidate to be tested for code coverage, as it can be tested automatically.